markjprice/apps-services-net8/README.md

 # Apps and Services with .NET 8, Second Edition

-Repository for the Packt Publishing book titled "Apps and Services with .NET 8" by Mark J. Price

-This book is expected to publish on December 12, 2023.
+Repository for the Packt Publishing book titled "Apps and Services with .NET 8" by Mark J. Price.
+This book was published on December 12, 2023.

 If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.